Willyoung2017/HotpotNet-for-TextVQA/Model-Analysis/README.md

+All these utils are applied to `val` dataset right now.

 `dataset_splitter.py` generates subset where there are certain words in questions.

 - Generate your own *keywordlist.txt*, put it in the same directory with your splitter